Forthing T5 Evo: Forthing Xinghai X5

 In September 2025, Forthing launched the Xinghai X5, a facelift model of Leiting.
 It is basically a re-branded BEV variant as the third model in the Xinghai line.
-It features a front-mounted single electric motor with a maximum power of 163 horsepower and a peak torque of 240 N·m, equipped with a 64.4 kWh LFP battery, offering a CLTC range of 530 km.
+It features a front-mounted single electric motor with a maximum power of 163 hp and a peak torque of 240 Nm, equipped with a 64.4 kWh LFP battery, offering a CLTC range of 530 km.
 Compared to the Leiting, the rear suspension has been upgraded from a torsion beam to a multi-link suspension.

 Markets

 The Forthing T5 Evo started being sold in Belarus in January 2024.

 The Forthing T5 Evo from 2023, officially sold in Germany, Italy, Croatia, Slovenia, Poland, Czech Republic, Slovakia, Hungary, Holland, Bulgaria and Panama.
 In Italy, the Forthing T5 Evo is available with a dual-fuel petrol-LPG option and a 1.5 full-hybrid DCT7 245 HP version.

 Starting in September 2024, the name Forthing Friday EV will be used instead of Forthing T5 Evo in Europe.